 Driving the Amalfi Coast

-But, most likely, you won’t mind because the vast majority of the drive hugs the coast, giving you sparkling views of the azure Tyrrhenian Sea and taking you through lovely Italian seaside towns — Vietri Sul Mare…Cetara…Maiori…Minori…Amalfi…
+The vast majority of the drive hugs the Amalfi coastline, giving you sparkling views of the Tyrrhenian Sea while taking you through the lovely Italian seaside towns of Vietri Sul Mare…Cetara…Maiori…Minori…Amalfi…

 While it is an absolutely breathtaking drive, and I highly recommend driving it yourself, it does require some courage and awareness.